chnm/model-articles/content/articles/introduction.md

     annotation titled ? in *Models of argument-driven digital history*

 [^42]: Rachel Midura, "Itinerating Europe: Early Modern Spatial Networks
-    in Printed Itineraries, 1545--1700," *Journal of Social History* - page numbers to come?
+    in Printed Itineraries, 1545--1700," *Journal of Social History*, 1- 41.
 An annotated version of this article appears on *Models of argument-driven digital history*,
     [https://model-articles.chnm.org/](https://model-articles.chnm.org/).

-[^43]: Midura, - page numbers to come?
+[^43]: Midura, 5.

-[^44]: Midura, - page numbers to come?
+[^44]: Midura, 31.

-[^45]: Midura, - page numbers to come?
+[^45]: Midura, 4.

-[^46]: Midura, - page numbers to come?
+[^46]: Midura, "Itinerating Europe: Early Modern Spatial Networks in Printed Itineraries, 1545--1700," in *Models of Argument-Driven Digital History*, eds.
+Mullen, Lincoln and Stephen Robertson.

-[^47]: Midura, - page numbers to come?
+[^47]: Midura, 17.

-[^48]: Midura, - page numbers to come?
+[^48]: Midura, "Itinerating Europe," in *Models of Argument-Driven Digital History*.

-[^49]: Midura, - page numbers to come?
+[^49]: Midura, 23.

 [^50]: For a useful elaboration of the relationship between distant
     reading (here termed machine reading) and close reading, see